CentOS/mirrorlists-code/README.md

 When a request is made to the service, the python script :

  * checks for IPv4 or IPv6 connectivity
+ * checks if IP is in memcached (for country/cloud provider)
+ * searches if IP is from cloud provider
  * computes Geolocation based on the origin IP
  * searches for validated mirrors in the same country/state for the request arch/repo/release
  * returns such list